mikeferguson/robot_calibration/README.md

      reprojection between two 3D "sensors" which tell us the position of certain features of interest.
 Sensors might be a 3D camera or an arm which is holding a checkerboard.
 Was previously called "camera3d_to_arm".
+   * chain3d_to_mesh - This error block can compute the closeness between projected 3d points and a mesh.
+The mesh must be part of the robot body.
+     This is commonly used to align the robot sensor with the base of the robot.
    * chain3d_to_plane - This error block can compute the difference between projected 3d points and a desired plane.
 The most common use case is making sure that the ground plane a robot sees is really on the ground.